 The web registration, screening process, pre-application forms, and pre-qualification questionnaire currently duplicate information and involve too many steps.

-I will prioritize a mobile-first approach to develop a streamlined registration process, integrating these requirements into a single flow.
+I prioritised a mobile-first approach to develop a streamlined registration process, integrating these requirements into a single flow.
 My focus will be on creating a mobile version that consolidates all necessary data, which developers can later adapt for the web version.

 The registration process required multiple components, some of which were redundant: